ztandrews/stats-by-zach-api/README.md

 # Stats By Zach API

 Welcome to the official documentation for the REST API powering [statsbyzach.com](https://statsbyzach.com).
-This API is useful for extracting NHL data in a more simple way than using the publicly avalble NHL API.
+This API is built for extracting advanced NHL data in a simpler way than using the publicly available NHL API, as that data needs expensive pre-processing to extract this same info.
+I made this to abstract that entire process and provide an easy interface to retrieve that data.

-All data in the API is sourced from the NHL's API and TYML reports, but gets heavily transformed through various of my own scrapers and pipelines and stored in my own database to provide easily accessbile data at all levels of the league (game, team, line, pair, player etc).
+All data in the API is sourced from the NHL's API and HTML reports but gets heavily transformed through various of my own scrapers and pipelines and stored in my own database to provide easily accessible data at all levels of the league (game, team, line, pair, player etc).
 The xG metrics that are present in these endpoints are my own, and if you want more insight on that I will be posting a freshly updated article about that model on my website soon.

 ## Base URL
 All endpoints are accessible at: